microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

     }
     ```

 1. At this point, you can try to test your bot.
-See 'Run and Test your Bot' below
+See 'Run and Test your Bot' below.
+It's good practice to make sure the basic bot tests fine in the emulator before modifying the code base.

 1. Copy in the Study bot code.

 Copy the files in this folder (Qna-luis-bot-v4) into the top level folder of the solution you just downloaded.
 Replace any files that already exist.

 ## Creating the Cognitive Services: QnA Maker and LUIS